-My name is Hunter—that's me up above—and I am the online voice of Thursday's Child.
+My name is Hunter.
+That's me up above, and I am the online voice of Thursday's Child.
 I don't suppose you know me, but then I don't know you, so that puts us on equal terms.
-I have a Skype acount.
+I have a Skype account.
 My username is huntingtonsmith.
 Huntington Smith is my given name.
-I'm not at my computer all the time, but I asnwer when I can and I answer when I'm there.
+I'm not at my computer all the time, but I answer when I can and I answer when I'm there.
 Or I can be emailed at firstname.lastname@example.org.
 I'm here to help.
 I believe that all people are born with the ability to help, but it becomes our decision whether we choose to or not.

 Growing up is not easy in today's world.
 Kids today are faced with bullying, cutting, anorexia, bulimia and thoughts of suicide.
 They're having sex at earlier and earlier ages.
 They face pregnancy and the threat of disease.
 Fewer and fewer parents are staying together.
-More and more smike and use of alcohol and drugs.
+More and more smoke and use of alcohol and drugs.
 Children get abused.
-Kids runaway; sometimes don't come back.
+Kids run away; sometimes don't come back.
 Chances are you either know one, even though some of them look so perfect from a distance.
 Someone once said that TEEN stands for Trying Everything to be an Example for No one.
 They try to fit in, but they don't know how or where or why.
 They cut themselves.
 They starve themselves to change themselves.
-Sometimes they hate themseles.
+Sometimes they hate themselves.
 Sometimes they just cry.
-And this is why Thurday's Child is here.
+And this is why Thursday's Child is here.

 Remember the number.
 Remember that it always answers.
 Remember that someone is always there.
 Remember that you're important to us.
 Remember.

 Thursday's Child was founded in 1982.
-What initially began as an organization to help only runaways, soon transformed into one that help all endangered children, from missing to amiss.
-It operates a 24-hour helpline for parents and teens and those close and concerned—a helpline, not just a hotline.
+What began as an organization dsigned to help only runaways, soon transformed into one that helps all endangered children, teen and young adult, from missing to amiss.
+Thursday's Childoperates a 24-hour helpline for parents and youth and those close and concerned—a helpline, not just a hotline.
 We don't just listen; we look for solutions.

-Let us take bullying as an example.
+Take bullying as an example.
 Numerous children have self-injured or even killed themselves from having been bullied.
-But unlike other organizations that champions the issue, Thursday's Child is the only one to proactively deal with it, interfacing, not only with the victims, but with the schools in order to get the bullying stopped once and for all.
+But among all theorganizations that champion the issue, Thursday's Child is the only one to proactively deal with it, interfacing, not only with the victims, but with their schools in order to get the bullying stopped once and for all.

 And then take suicide.
 No one wants to die.
 No one.
 Those who call hotlines are looking for solutions, not commiseration.
-Where hotlines merely listen, our help line looks to fix whatever is causing the slow death of the soul.
-The same with cutting or anorexia or bulimia.
-Because if a call-in line is just there to listen and comfort for the moment, when the moment is up, when the call is ended, the feelings return.
-This is a Band-Aid philosophy that we do not adhere to.
+So where hotlines merely listen, our helpline looks to fix whatever is causing the slow death of the caller's soul.
+The same is done with cutting and anorexia, bulimia, and bingins, even depression and anxiety, because if a call-in line is just there to listen and comfort for the moment, when the moment is gone, when the call is ended, the feelings return.
+This is a Band-Aid philosophy, andwe do not adhere to that.

 "I want you to know, that if it wasn't for you, I don't know where my granddaughter would be today."
 Ellen Bush, Reseda, California